Originally published: December 29, 2022

 Located just 30 miles north of Scranton, Elk Mountain Ski Resort in Union Dale is often dubbed “Vermont without the drive.”
 The resort boasts an impressive 1,000 vertical feet, 180 skiable acres, 27 trails for all levels, and an epic terrain park.
 As locals can tell you, Elk truly feels like a hidden gem.
 No long lines or crowds here—just East Coast skiing and riding at its finest.

-Our region’s parks and trails offer plenty of terrain for cross-country skiing and snowshoeing.
-One of the best spots is the D&H Rail-Trail, which stretches 38 miles from Simpson to the New York border.
-The trail is generally gentle, flat, and well-groomed at popular trailheads like Union Dale and Forest City.
+Another great ski spot is the D&H Rail-Trail, which stretches 38 miles from Simpson, Pennsylvania, to the New York border.
+The trail tends to be gentle, flat, and well-groomed at popular trailheads like Union Dale and Forest City.
 No gear?
 No problem.
 The Rail-Trail Council of NEPA frequently hosts cross-country skiing and snowshoeing clinics where you can rent equipment.
+Chet’s Place in Union Dale also offers rentals nearby.

 Take a Winter Hike

 Salt Springs State Park in Montrose, PA.
-Photo by Andrea Mecca.
+Photo by Nicholas Puza.

-This time of the year, the trees glitter with frost and snow blankets the mountaintops.
+This time of the year, the trees glitter with frost, and snow blankets the mountaintops.
 Enjoy the stunning scenery with a hike at our local parks and trails.
-At Salt Springs State Park near Montrose, the towering old-growth hemlocks look even more whimsical under a fresh layer of snow.
+At Vosburg Neck State Park near Tunkhannock, the River, Eagle, and Canal Trails will lead you along the shoreline of the Susquehanna River, where you might be lucky enough to spot the park’s resident bald eagles during their nesting season.
 For an easy, family-friendly option, the Iroquois Trail in Tunkhannock provides a flat, gentle walk through the woods.
+Or try Salt Springs Park near Montrose, where the towering hemlock trees and icy waterfalls bring the magic of winter to life.

 Go Ice Fishing

 Up here in the mountains, our ponds and lakes freeze over and create the perfect conditions for ice fishing.
-Ice fishing is permitted at Lake Jean at Ricketts Glen State Park.
+Ricketts Glen State Park permits ice fishing on Lake Jean, where the higher altitude and cold temperatures make lots of natural ice.
 Sones Pond and Bear Wallow Pond in the Loyalsock State Forest are also popular spots.
 Please follow all Pennsylvania Fish and Boat Commission regulations and safety precautions.

 Eagles Mere Toboggan Slide in Eagles Mere, PA

 Kids and adults alike can’t resist a ride down the Eagles Mere Toboggan Slide.
 This winter tradition started in 1904 and has been a local favorite ever since.
-The slide starts at the top of Lake Avenue and races down the hill toward the frozen Eagles Mere Lake, reaching speeds up to 45 miles per hour.
+Volunteers still use the original plans to cut ice blocks from Eagle Mere Lake and build the icy track, which stretches about a quarter-mile from the top of Lake Avenue to the frozen lake below.
+The sleds can reach speeds up to 45 miles per hour and hold up to five adults.
+The event benefits fire companies across Sullivan County.

-Please note that the Eagles Mere Toboggan Slide depends on Mother Nature.
+Please note that the Eagles Mere Toboggan Slide depends on Mother Nature (fingers crossed for a cold winter!).
 The slide may be cancelled if temperatures are not cold enough.
-Call or check online for the latest updates.
+Call the information hotline at 570-525-3244 or check online for the latest updates.

 Plan a Winter Getaway